 Meet Elliot

 I have a deep commitment to promoting well-being within diverse and often underserved populations through a liberation-focused lens.
-My journey in coaching has been informed by my personal experiences, curiosity, and professional training allowing me to bring a unique perspective to the coaching relationship.
+My journey as a therapist has been informed by my personal experiences, curiosity, and professional training allowing me to bring a unique perspective to the coaching relationship.

-My coaching practice, as well as my life personally, are lived according to being queer and trans-affirming, neurodivergent-affirming, disability justice-oriented, anti-racist, community and mutual aid based, harm reduction forward, and anti-capitalist.
+My therapy practice, as well as my life personally, are lived according to being queer and trans-affirming, neurodivergent-affirming, disability justice-oriented, anti-racist, community and mutual aid based, harm reduction forward, and anti-capitalist.

 FAQs

-• My coaching approach weaves together somatic awareness, narrative exploration, anti-oppressive frameworks, and affirming practices to create a holistic, inclusive, and deeply transformative experience.
+My therapy approach weaves together somatic awareness, narrative exploration, anti-oppressive frameworks, and affirming practices to create a holistic, inclusive, and deeply transformative experience.

 At its core, a somatic approach emphasizes the wisdom of the body as a guide to healing, growth, and empowerment.
 Somatic practices invite clients to tune into their physical sensations, movements, and embodied experiences, helping them reconnect with their inner knowing and develop greater self-regulation, presence, and resilience.
 Through gentle guidance and exploration, clients learn to notice how emotions, experiences, and stories live in their bodies, creating space for healing and change at a foundational level.